Samsung/tizen-docs/docs/application/dotnet/samples/ui/overview.md

 			</td>
 			<td>
 			<p><a href="https://github.com/Samsung/Tizen-CSharp-Samples/tree/master/TV/ScriptLayoutSample" target="_blank"><strong>(T) Script Layout Sample (NUI)</strong></a></p>
-			<p>This sample application demonstrates how to use JSON file to create styles.<br />
+			<p>This sample application demonstrates how to use JSON files to create styles.<br />
-                        Applications often contain multiple controls that have an identical appearance.<br />
+            Application often contains multiple controls that have an identical appearance.<br />
 			Setting the appearance of each individual control can be repetitive and error prone.<br />
-			Instead, styles can be created that customize control appearance by grouping and settings properties available on the control type.
+			Therefore, you can create styles that customizes and controls appearance by grouping and setting properties available on the control type.
 			</p>
 			</td>
 		</tr>